The PMP helps you improve patient safety.

 - Signs of addiction and treatment referral resources

 Regulations Regarding Safe Prescribing of Opioids

-Regulations establish basic standards and detail requirements for safe prescribing for both acute episodes and chronic, long-term pain management.
-Delaware regulations now limit a first-time prescription of opioids to no more than a seven-day supply for an adult patient for an acute episode.
-Certain procedures are required — some at the discretion of the provider — prior to prescribing, including a query of the Prescription Drug Monitoring Program (PMP), a fluid drug screening, and obtaining an informed consent from the patient.
+Safe Opioid Prescribing Regulations detail requirements for safe prescribing of opioids for both acute episodes and chronic, long-term pain management.
+Delaware regulations limit a first-time prescription of opioids to no more than a seven-day supply for an adult patient for an acute episode with some narrow exceptions.
+The regulations delineate minimal standards to be followed— some at the discretion of the provider — prior to prescribing opioids.
+These include querying the Prescription Drug Monitoring Program (PMP), performing a fluid drug screen, and obtaining an informed consent from the patient.

 A Signed Consent Agreement Confirms an Understanding of the Risks and Expectations.

 The informed consent confirms that the patient understands the risks of opioid therapy and the drug’s potential for addiction.
 The document should be signed by both the prescriber and the patient and become part of the patient’s medical record.